Click on photos to enlarge;

 Five of the hundreds of the marchers who took part in the July 12 Orange parade in Collingwood Saturday were these five members of the girls’ juvenile lodge of Midland.
 Left to right are, front row, Heather Crawford, Audrey Hoy, Florence Chapman; back row, Nancy Thayer, Karen Atkinson.

-“Where’s my other shoe?”, asked the little girl on the left as she appeals to Rev. P. E. Sullivan (right background) for help during a picnic at Paradise Point last week.
+“Where’s my other shoe?”, asked the little girl on the left as she appeals to Father Francis P. Sullivan (right background) for help during a picnic at Paradise Point last week.
 The picnic was a portion of the program carried on by Sacred Heart Church summer school at Port McNicoll during recent weeks.

 Seems that dogs, even as kiddies, must have their “shots” these days, and Sandy was one of the larger specimens that turned up in Midland Wednesday for his anti-rabies vaccination.
 Elaine Stainton lends moral support, with Dr. T. L. Dale on the business end of the needle.
 Sandy belongs to J. Stephens of Midland.